valencik/mastersAPSC/documents/thesis/thesis.md

 Introduction
 ============
+%- TODO ROBY start wider, general statements about data mining and what it can do
-%- TODO rewrite
+%- TODO ROBY be less speculative, summarize work

 %- The problem and its setting
 %- Proposed methodology to solve problem
+Information retrieval has been repeatedly improved by large search engines like Google, Yahoo, DuckDuckGo, and more.
+Vast quantities of information are now easily retrieved on an extensive array of subjects.
+Scientific literature has received special attention through projects like [Google Scholar](https://scholar.google.ca) or [Microsoft Academic Search](http://academic.research.microsoft.com).
+However, these projects are still generalized to accommodate all sciences.
+Information retrieval and data exploration can be improved by customizing an application to a specific domain.
+This work is a cross disciplinary effort, combining semantic information of nuclear physics literature and data mining techniques to build a custom application for data exploration and information retrieval in nuclear science.

 The United States [National Nuclear Data Center](http://www.nndc.bnl.gov) prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
-Identifying trends and patterns in the meta data of over 200,000 documents may reveal latent structures of the progress and collaboration among the scientific community.
-The knowledge discovery and data mining process should reveal trends in the collective scientific study of nuclear structure, processes, and detection.
+The knowledge discovery and data mining process reveals trends in the collective scientific study of nuclear structure, processes, and detection.
-Additionally, categorizing trends may provide predictive power in determining a worthwhile area of study or application of a technique.
-The analysis outcomes of studying literature meta data may provide useful when analyzing bodies of work from other disciplines.
-This knowledge may have implications in other similar scientific fields.
+This data is presented through a web application that extends the existing facilities of the Nuclear Science References web retrieval system.
 The ultimate goal is to enable further analysis on the body of nuclear science literature.

 %- Define research setting and sum-up what has been done
 %- Point towards what should be done, why?
 %- What is the problem?
 What will I study?
+%- ROBY good. keep as is.
 The academic field of nuclear science is over one hundred years old, starting with the discovery of radiation.
 This discovery is the first of many entries in the Nuclear Science References database, collected, cataloged, distributed, and evaluated by the National Nuclear Data Center [@Kurgan200603].
-The NSR has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's meta data.
+The Nuclear Science References, or NSR, has over 210,000 entries documenting the body of nuclear science literature, which provides the opportunity for knowledge discovery on the literature's meta data.

 %- What do we know already?
 %- How will this advance our knowledge?
 %- Explain your choice of model.
 Advantages?
 Suitability from theoretical point of view? practical reasons for using it?
 %- Significance, timeliness, and importance of project.
-Information retrieval has been repeatedly improved by large search engines like Google.
-And while nuclear science literature is a specialized field, Google Scholar is capable of searching many peer reviewed journal articles.
-The NSR provides meta data that can be converted to semantic information for advanced querying capabilities.
-This work is a cross disciplinary work, combining data mining technique with domain knowledge in nuclear physics.

 %- Description of the application domain, existing tools, and functional analysis of a comprehensive application that will be helpful to the physicists.
 %- Get some screenshots of the NSR website. (automate?)